qwisatz/GoogleApi-Audio-and-Document-Objects/README.md

 The API's for the 3 Cloud services must be activated in order to use the services.

 In Eclipse, import the project as an existing Maven project.
 The main class is	GoogleNlpApplication.java.
-2 Factory classes handles the creation of the Google clients and document parsers.
+2 Factory classes handles the creation of the Google clients and document file format parsers (pdf, docx, doc, txt, rtf).